*Updated October 15, 2021

 To update and share accurate information with the community, DHEC will continue to add to our New Indy webpages.
-This week we are providing answers and information about stack testing for air emissions.
+This week we are providing answers and information about the enforcement process DHEC must follow with regulated facilities.
 Please send your questions and suggestions for additional updates to NewIndyQuestions@dhec.sc.gov.

 There are two Orders issued to New Indy, one by DHEC under the authority of the South Carolina Pollution Control Act and the other by the US EPA under the authority of the Clean Air Act.
 The goal of both Orders is for the facility to identify H2S sources onsite that are contributing to the offsite odors and impact to the surrounding communities and to reduce emissions affecting offsite locations.

 DHEC has created a form to gather specific information that will aid in our ongoing odor investigation.
 Community members and their observations are valuable assets in our investigation.
 Below is an example map of odor reports that provided complete location and time details.

 Many variables affect the number of odor reports during a time period.
 The main variable is wind direction and whether or not people are upwind or downwind from New Indy.

 We have used citizen reports that include time and place along with local wind speed and direction data to follow air parcels back in time to recreate the path that air has taken.
 Called back trajectories, and modeled by our meteorologists during a range of conditions, they help identify where parcels of air have been and the potential sources along those paths.
 Many of the back trajectories that have been modeled indicated that air associated with odor reports previously passed over or near the New Indy plant.

 As part of DHEC’s investigation, we evaluated permitted facilities in the area, including the New Indy Containerboard facility and nearby wastewater treatment plants, which also have a distinctive odor.
 The reports that describe the results of these inspections are provided here.

 - Catawba River New Indy Water Special Study